rffscghg/OPEX-CAPEX/realistic-costs-markdown/README.md

 [2019](https://theicct.org/sites/default/files/publications/EV_cost_2020_2030_20190401.pdf)
 and
 [2022](https://theicct.org/wp-content/uploads/2022/10/ev-cost-benefits-2035-oct22.pdf)
 are the best references I found.
+I use the 2022 one below.

 Also, as with the Henry Hub natural gas prices, 2022 was a bit of a spike in crude oil prices, so we will use the average of the 2023 values